missionpinball/mpf-docs/displays/widgets/layers.rst

 of the *Dialed In* display?

-So instead of using a ``slide:`` setting with your widget player, you can use the ``target:`` setting and enter of name of a display or a slide frame.
+So instead of using a ``slide:`` setting with your widget player, you can use the ``target:`` setting and enter of name of a display.
 In that case, the widget will be added there, and not to the slide, meaning your widget will ride "on top" of the slides (and even on top of any slide transitions that take place).